-Obviously, with a damaged ankle, you will not be able to perform any kind of sport, dance, or any other physical activity which involves the movement of legs.
+Obviously, with a damaged ankle, you will not be able to perform any kind of dance or other physical activity that involves the movement of your legs.

 Especially when you dance, you jump a lot, and for this reason, your ankles are at high risk of getting injuries like Achilles tendinitis, ankle sprains, shin splints, and heel spurs.